KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/02.Common-Lectures-Programming-Fundamentals-with-C#/README.md

 # Common Lectures - Programming Fundamentals with C#

-This repository contains all the **common lectures** covered in the **Programming Fundamentals with C#** course.
+This file contains all the **common lectures** covered in the **Programming Fundamentals with C#** course.
 The lectures cover key concepts and technologies that are fundamental to a deeper understanding of programming and software development.

 ## Technologies and Topics Covered: